myinusa/ts-starting-block/README.md

 ## Description

-TS Starting Block is a TypeScript-based template project designed to provide a robust starting point for building web applications.
+TS Starting Block is a TypeScript-based template project designed to provide a robust starting point for building applications.
 It integrates several essential tools and practices including Axios for HTTP requests, Pino for logging, PostgreSQL for database interactions, and ESLint & Prettier for code quality.

 - **HTTP Requests Handling**: Utilizes Axios for making HTTP requests with request/response interceptors.
 - **Logging**: Pino logger with console and file transport, extended to log to a database.